luthersystems/docs/application/start/add-your-first-endpoint.md

      }
     ```

-6. Export environment variable to allow for go testing with Substrate.
-Run the command below
+6. Export environment variable to allow for go testing with ```go test```.
+Run the command below and copy the export statement from the output.
+The path will be different for every user so make sure you are copying your specific export statement and **NOT** the tutorials export statement below.
-    ```bash
+    ```
     $ make print-export-path
-    ```
-    Copy the export statement from the output and execute in the terminal.
-The path will be different for every user, so make sure you are not copying and pasting the tutorials export statement.
-    ```
     echo "export SUBSTRATEHCP_FILE=/Users/craigpeoples/Repositories/sandbox/./build/substratehcp-darwin-amd64-2.170.0-fabric2"
     export SUBSTRATEHCP_FILE=/Users/craigpeoples/Repositories/sandbox/./build/substratehcp-darwin-amd64-2.170.0-fabric2
     ```
+    Paste the export statement in your terminal and execute it.
+This sets the new environment variable with the path to your substratehcp build.
     ```
     $ export SUBSTRATEHCP_FILE=/Users/craigpeoples/Repositories/sandbox/./build/substratehcp-darwin-amd64-2.170.0-fabric2
     ```
-    > _NOTE_: This variable needs to be exported for every shell session you want to execute go test
+    > _NOTE_: This environment variable needs to be exported for every shell session you want to execute `go test`

 7. Run the functional tests and confirm that it fails:

     ```